-Plasters are drag forms for external use.
+Plasters are drug forms for external use.
 There are two kinds of plasters: 1) solid plasters, which are tight by the room temperature and are getting soft by the body temperature 2) liquid or skin plasters.
 The second sort of plasters is a fluid which retains a film on the skin after a dissolving agent has been evaporated.

-Plasters commonly are distinguished as medicinal and no medicinal ones.
-No medicinal plasters are used for skin protecting against external influence, for fixing a bandage ect.
+Plasters are commonly distinguished as medicinal and non-medicinal ones.
+Non-medicinal plasters are used for skin protecting against external influence, for fixing a bandage ect.

 Medicinal plasters contain pharmacologically active matters.
 Such plasters are used with the aim of therapeutic influence on skin.
-Plasters are prescribed according the rules of the officinal drug forms.
+Plasters are prescribed according to the rules of the officinal drug forms.

-Creams are ready-made drug forms being less sticky by their consistence than ointments.
-Cream's composition contains medical matters and a basis as well.
-Creams are used for treatment skin diseases.
+Creams are ready-made drug forms that are less sticky by their consistence than ointments.
+Cream composition contains medical matters and a basis as well.
+Creams are used for the treatment of skin diseases.